kestra-io/docs/docs/administrator-guide/configuration/enterprise-edition/README.md

 ---
 # Kestra Enterprise Edition

-Kestra Enterprise edition offers many enhancements over the Open Source edition, adding authentication, security & productivity.
+Kestra Enterprise Edition offers many enhancements over the Open Source Edition, adding authentication, security and productivity.

 Here is how to configure them: